-1 Pleasanton and Zone 7 also test for a number of additional constituents in the water supply sources.
+- 1 Pleasanton and Zone 7 also test for a number of additional constituents in the water supply sources.
 Test results for all of these constituents were non-detected and therefore not included in the table.
 A complete list of all constituents tested during 2017 is available upon request.
 2 Zone 7 Water Agency supplies surface and groundwater to the City of Pleasanton.
 For more information regarding this source, call 925-447-0533.
 3 The City of Pleasanton owns and operates three groundwater wells for drinking water purposes.
-For more information on this source, please call 925-931-5510.

-4 Tested every 3 years; next scheduled testing in September 2019.
-5 The City treats the water delivered to your tap by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
+For more information on this source, please call 925-931-5510. - Tested every 3 years; next scheduled testing in September 2019.
+Number of schools requesting lead sampling in 2017 (0).
+The City treats the water delivered to your tap by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
 The fluoride levels in the treated water are maintained within a range of 0.6 to 1.2 ppm, as required by the State Board regulations.
-6 Zone 7 Groundwater includes Zone 7 demineralization plant water.
-7 This Consumer Confidence Report (CCR)
+Zone 7 Groundwater includes Zone 7 demineralization plant water.